-More to that, the EOS team further emphasized that the holders of the EOS token are not entitled to products, ownership, or services.
+More to that, the EOS team further emphasized that the holders and buyers of the EOS token are not entitled to products, ownership, or services.
 The document noted:

 “Buyer acknowledges, understands and agrees that Buyer should not expect and there is no guarantee or representation made by Company that Buyer will receive any other product, service, rights, attributes, functionalities, features or assets of any kind whatsoever, including, without limitation, any cryptographic tokens or digital assets now or in the future whether through receipt, exchange, conversion, redemption or otherwise.”